kikofernandez/programmingfightclub/grasp-principles.md

 **Fig. 1.3.1 "The Blob", a class that swallows everything**

-You can observe this antipattern in Listing 1.1 or Fig. 1.3.1.
-This example shows a `Guide` class who exhibit multiple responsibilities, such as, keeping the data of the class, managing its visibility and each possible point of interest individually.
+This example (Listing 1.1 or Fig. 1.3.1) shows the `Guide` class, which exhibits multiple responsibilities, such as keeping the data of the class, managing its visibility and each possible point of interest, individually.
 Listing 1.2 shows a more cohesive code, where the guide is responsible for handling its content.
 This change keeps the class focus on what it does and it's easier to understand because the class doesn't mix different responsibilities.

-Whenever you need to evaluate a design, you should feel optimistic, in terms of cohesive code, when:
+Whenever you need to evaluate a design, a high cohesive code exhibits the following properties:

 - code doesn't mix responsibilities,
 - has few methods,